palmprang/SQL_Escape-from-an-Abandoned-Island/README.md

 SQL Island is an interactive adventure game designed to teach SQL in a fun and engaging way.
 Players find themselves stranded on a virtual island where they must solve puzzles and complete challenges using SQL queries to uncover clues and find a way off the island.

+This platform provides opportunities to practice various SQL commands, including UPDATE, DELETE, WHERE, GROUP BY, and ORDER BY.
+Furthermore, you can enhance your skills by experimenting with table joins using both WHERE clauses and JOIN clauses.

 Visit this link to start your own advanture:
 [https://sql-island.informatik.uni-kl.de/](https://sql-island.informatik.uni-kl.de/)